Skip to main content

 DATABASESpecify the database name to connect to.

 Note: In organization mode, the database environment can also be applied to permission policy management.
-For example, the default role only supports access to data sources in the environment and cannot access data sources in other environments.
+For example, the default Prod Admin role only supports access to data sources in the PROD environment and cannot access data sources in other environments.
 For more information, see Managing Roles.

 Appendix: Using a Proxy Gateway

-If the host where the gateway needs to be deployed cannot access the public network, a proxy gateway is needed.
-You need to prepare two hosts in the same LAN that can access each other:
+If the gateway host cannot access the public internet, use a proxy gateway.
+Prepare two hosts in the same LAN that can reach each other:

-• Host A: A host that can access the public network.
+• Host A: A host that can access the public internet.

-• Host B: The host where the gateway needs to be deployed.
+• Host B: The host where you deploy the gateway.

-Create a gateway in Host A. The role of this gateway is to act as a proxy so that Host B can connect to the NineData server through the proxy.
+Create a gateway on Host A to act as a proxy so Host B can connect to the NineData server through it.

 Procedure

-1. Log in to the NineData console on Host A.
+1. Sign in to the NineData console on Host A.

-3. Click in the upper right corner of the page.
+3. Click Create Gateway in the top right of the page.

 ParameterDescription